rubyonjets/jets-docs/_reference/jets-delete.md

 ## Usage

-    jets delete [options]
+    jets delete

 ## Description

-Delete the Jets project and all its resources
+Delete stack

-This deletes the all the contents in the internal s3 bucket that jets uses and the associated CloudFormation stacks.
+Deletes the Jets deployment and all resources associated with it.

 ## Examples